Javed Miandad: Coaching and commentary

 Miandad is one of the few individuals (others being Waqar Younis and Richard Pybus) to have coached the Pakistan Cricket Team over three or more separate occasions.
 He was first appointed coach in September 1998.
 Under his reign, Pakistan defeated India in India (once in the Test series which ended 1–1, and once in the Asian Test Championship), won the tri-series in India, won the Asian Test Championship and won the 1999 Sharjah Cup in April.
 Strangely, Miandad faxed his resignation to the PCB in late April 1999, just before the 1999 Cricket World Cup.
 The reason for his first resignation was unknown.
 Many cited hiring of Richard Pybus (technical coach) and Sarfaraz Nawaz (bowling coach) as a possible reason.
 Others suggested unrest with senior players.

 In 2000, after Moin Khan took over captaincy from Saeed Anwar, Miandad was reappointed as the coach.
 During his second reign, Pakistan won the Sharjah Cup (March 2000), the Asia Cup (May–June 200), the West Indies tri-series and the Test series in Sri Lanka.
 Pakistan lost the ICC Champions Trophy semifinal under his reign.
 Miandad was removed along with Moin Khan in April 2001 after Pakistan lost the ODI series in New Zealand.
 There were also reports of match fixing during the preceding Test series which Pakistan drew after losing the third game.

 After Pakistan's dismal show in the 2003 Cricket World Cup, another cleanup operation was undertaken by the PCB, naming Rashid Latif as captain and Javed Miandad as team coach in March 2003.
 During this reign, Miandad won Pakistan the Sharjah Cup (April 2003) bereft of big names like Inzamam and Yousaf.
 Pakistan won the home Test series against South Africa after losing 3–2 in the ODI series.
 Pakistan lost the home ODI series to India in 2004 and following the loss of the Test series, Miandad was shown the door in June 2004, being replaced by South African Bob Woolmer.

 Following this he was offered broadcasting and coaching positions in India.
 Also in November 2010, it was being planned to give Miandad a role as a batting coach.

-Miandad was again appointed as a batting consultant for the 2012 twenty20 World Cup in Sri Lanka.
+Miandad was again appointed as a batting consultant for the 2012 ICC World Twenty20 in Sri Lanka.